DoIIIT/one-day/README.md

 * VPN to U-M network, then `ssh chuanche@doiiitgal.sites.uofmhosting.net`
 * Put the code under `/data/doiiitgal/public_html`
 * Ask the marketing team to point the 4Win system to the the doiiitgal site URL.

+# Authors
+* Shiqing (Licia) He

+# Special Thanks
+* Thanks [BrowserStack](http://browserstack.com/) for supporting a virtual machine to us to test our website against older versions of IEs (IE11, IE10).